-Duke has launched a Quantitative Initiative to build strength broadly in quantitative science and to establish Duke as an internationally recognized center of excellence in the methods and applications of quantitative science.
-The initiative seeks to expand faculty in Trinity College departments and to increase collaboration between those departments and Duke’s School of Medicine and the Pratt School of Engineering.
+Duke’s Provost Sally Kornbluth has launched a Quantitative Initiative to build strength broadly in quantitative science and to establish Duke as an internationally recognized center of excellence in the methods and applications of quantitative science.
+The initiative seeks to expand quantitative faculty in schools across the Duke campus and to increase collaboration between those departments in Trinity, in Duke’s School of Medicine and in the Pratt School of Engineering.
 The hiring effort is led by Vice Provost for Research Larry Carin and Dan Kiehart, dean of the Natural Sciences in Trinity College of Arts & Sciences.

-Chen holds a Ph.D. from Princeton University in applied and computational mathematics and comes to Duke from Yale University following a postdoc in the Departement d’Informatique from École Normale Supérieure, France.
-Chen’s dissertation focused on random matrices in high-dimensional data analysis and neural networks.
+Cheng holds a Ph.D. from Princeton University in applied and computational mathematics and comes to Duke from Yale University following a postdoc in the Departement d’Informatique from École Normale Supérieure, France.
+Cheng’s dissertation focused on random matrices in high-dimensional data analysis and neural networks.

-Wu is an M.D./Ph.D. who earned her Ph.D. in Mathematics from Princeton University under the guidance of mathematician Ingrid Daubechies, and her M.D. from the National Yang-Ming University in Taiwan.
-Her research interests range from mathematical study to data analysis with a focus on analyzing big/massive datasets by applying proper mathematical tools/theorems.
-Her main field of application field is medicine where she works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.
+Wu is an M.D./Ph.D. who earned his Ph.D. in Mathematics from Princeton University under the guidance of mathematician Ingrid Daubechies, and his M.D. from the National Yang-Ming University in Taiwan.
+His research interests range from mathematical study to data analysis with a focus on analyzing big/massive datasets by applying proper mathematical tools/theorems.
+His main field of application is medicine where he works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.